DevToys-app/DevToys/CONTRIBUTING.md

 ## Things to keep in mind

-We try to avoid at maximum any UWP capability/permission like `internet`, `camera`, `location`...etc.
+We try to avoid at maximum any Microsoft Store app capability/permission like `internet`, `camera`, `location`...etc.
 The reason why is that this app is designed to be a tool that we can **trust** when pasting sensitive data inside.
 Therefore, when making changes to DevToys, please try at maximum to avoid any capability requirement.

 ## Code Style